flatseek/flatseek/README.md

 <p align="center">
   <em>
-    Explore, filter, and aggregate CSV/JSON like a spreadsheet with search-grade power — run locally or query directly from Public/HuggingFace datasets.
+Explore, filter, and search structured data at any scale —
+from live application data to historical archives, and AI-ready datasets.
   </em>
 </p>